-See Note 3 to the Financial Statements for the year ended December 31, 2016, for a summary of the relevant recent accounting pronouncements.
+See Note 3 "Summary of Significant Account Policies - Recent Accounting Pronouncements" to our Financial Statements for the year ended December 31, 2018, for a summary of the relevant recent accounting pronouncements.

 Other recent accounting standards that have been issued or proposed by the FASB or other standards-setting bodies that do not require adoption until a future date are not expected to have a material impact on the Company's financial statements upon adoption.